Vulnerability Scanning tools

 There are various export formats for reporting purposes, including XML, CSV, PDF, ITG, and TXT.

-We can use this tool to generate an Excel doc out of the xml exported file.
+We can use to generate an Excel doc out of the xml exported file.

 python3 -m openvasreporting -i report-2bf466b5-627d-4659-bea6-1758b43235b1.xml -f xlsx